Updated on February 9th, 2023

 The lender can now provide the borrower with the amount ($) as stated in the loan agreement.
 This should be done by providing cash, a check, depositing the money in their bank, wiring the money, or paying for the expense directly.

-Alternatively, the lender can provide the loaned money in chunks at times the borrower needs it.
-This can help to ensure the borrower allocates the money towards the expenses they agreed to use the money for.
+Alternatively, the lender can allocate portions of the loan as the borrower needs it.
+This can help ensure the borrower allocates the money towards the expenses they agreed to use the money for.
 However, if the lender intends to do this, it must be clearly stated in the loan agreement that they intend to pay the borrower in this fashion.